adambard/learnxinyminutes-docs/git.html.markdown

 ### commit

 Stores the current contents of the index in a new "commit."
-This commit contains the changes made and a message created by the user. *If you do not add the "-m" flag, git will throw you in to Vim or Nano, and your world will explode.*
+This commit contains the changes made and a message created by the user. *If you do not add the "-m" flag, git will open up a text editor for you to enter your commit message.*

 ```bash
 # commit with a message